Muramara/Air-Weather-info-usin-IQAir-API/README.md

 # AIR-WEATHER-INFO-USIN-IQAIR-API

-A Node.js application that provides real-time air quality and weather information using the IQAir API.
+A Node.js application that provides real-time, location-based air quality and weather information using the IQAir API.

 ## Features